TCR-Engineered T Cells Directed against Ropporin-1 Constitute a Safe and Effective Treatment for Triple-Negative Breast Cancer.

 Abstract

-Triple-negative breast cancer (TNBC) shows an urgent need for new therapies.
-We discovered Ropporin-1 (ROPN1) as a target to treat TNBC with T-cells.
+Triple-negative breast cancer (TNBC) has an urgent need for new therapies.
+We discovered Ropporin-1 (ROPN1) as a target to treat TNBC with T cells.
 ROPN1 showed high and homogenous expression in 90% of primary and metastatic TNBC but not in healthy tissues.
-HLA-A2-binding peptides were detected via immunopeptidomics and predictions and used to retrieve T-cell receptors (TCRs) from naïve repertoires.
-Following gene introduction into T-cells and stringent selection, we retrieved a highly specific TCR directed against the epitope FLYTYIAKV that did not recognize non-cognate epitopes from alternative source proteins.
-Notably, this TCR mediated killing of three-dimensional tumoroids in vitro and tumor cells in vivo and outperformed standard-of-care drugs.
+Human leukocyte antigen-A2-binding peptides were detected via immunopeptidomics and predictions and used to retrieve T-cell receptors (TCR) from naïve repertoires.
+Following gene introduction into T cells and stringent selection, we retrieved a highly specific TCR directed against the epitope FLYTYIAKV that did not recognize noncognate epitopes from alternative source proteins.
+Notably, this TCR-mediated killing of three-dimensional (3D) tumoroids in vitro and tumor cells in vivo and outperformed standard-of-care drugs.
 Finally, the T-cell product expressing this TCR and manufactured using a clinical protocol fulfilled standard safety and efficacy assays.
-Collectively, we have identified and preclinically validated ROPN1 as a target and anti-ROPN1 TCR T-cells as a treatment for the vast majority of TNBC patients.
+Collectively, we have identified and preclinically validated ROPN1 as a target and anti-ROPN1 TCR T cells as a treatment for the vast majority of patients with TNBC.
+Significance: Metastatic TNBC has a dismal prognosis.
+This study discovers Ropporin-1 as a target for T-cell therapy for most patients.
+The selected TCR is highly specific and sensitive in advanced models, and preclinical testing shows that the T-cell product expressing this TCR, manufactured according to good manufacturing practice, has favorable safety and potency.

 More about this publication